kkonteh97/SwiftOBD2/Readme.md

     * Inside the ViewModel:
         * Define a @Published property measurements to store the collected data.
         * Initialize an OBDService instance, setting the desired connection type (e.g., Bluetooth, Wi-Fi).
-        * Set the ViewModel as the delegate of OBDService.

 3. Connection Handling
     * Implement the connectionStateChanged method from the OBDServiceDelegate protocol.
 Update the UI based on connection state changes (disconnected, connected, etc.) or handle any necessary logic.